 RAN2 has discussed about the scenarios for the relaxed measurement during the RAN2#127bis meeting.

-As a conclusion, RAN2 has in-principle agreed the CR [1] From RAN2 point of view the case “if UE measurements are better than s-NonIntraSearch threshold but the cell-edge criteria is not fulfilled” will not happen and cannot happen due to the following field description <s-SearchThresholdP and s-SearchThresholdQ>.
+As a conclusion, RAN2 has in-principle agreed the CR to TS38.304 [1], removing the description of conditions when measurements are relaxed and adding a reference to RAN4 specification.
+During the discussion, RAN2 noticed that RAN4 specification define a behaviour for the condition “if the serving cell measurement is better than s-NonIntraSearch thresholds but the cell-edge criteria is not fulfilled”.
+From RAN2 point of view, such condition will never be met because of the following field description for s-SearchThresholdP and s-SearchThresholdQ in TS38.331.